 If done properly, you can also see benefits from your privacy investment, including operational efficiency, agility, innovation, improved customer relationship, investor appeal, and brand value.

 However, no progress comes without struggle.
-If you can’t manage records of processing activities in excel spreadsheets anymore or realized marketing platforms are not designed to solve consent management challenges, maybe you’ve come to the point where you need to invest in advanced privacy solution.
+If you can’t manage records of processing activities in excel spreadsheets anymore or realize marketing platforms are not designed to solve consent management challenges, maybe you’ve come to the point where you need to invest in an advanced privacy solution.

 When purchasing a privacy solution you want to be sure that you are getting the best value for your money.
 There are numerous prerequisites that your privacy solution should meet, and we don’t want to imply that you should be constrained to these seven questions.